reselbob/typescript-tips/README.md

 2. Forget `while`, use `for(;;)`
 3. Forget function parameters, use a function config
 4. Program to the interface
-5. Use generics whenever possible
+5. Remember the principles of Object Oriented Programming